RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/v1.4/_index.md

 Update urgency: Medium
 This is a maintenance release for version 1.4.

-This release improves overall stability and provides fixes for founded issues.
+This release improves overall stability and provides fixes for found issues.

 - Bug fixes
     - [#947](https://github.com/RediSearch/RediSearch/issues/947) Fix short read on FORK GC pipe that could result in a crash and potential data corruption